Table of Contents

 Angioedema without urticaria

-- Hereditary angioedema (HAE) due to C1-INH deficiency: HAE is caused by quantitative deficiency (type I) or qualitative deficiency (type II) of C1-INH, which inhibits spontaneous activation of C1 of the complement system and is also important for inhibition of plasma kallikrein and factor XIIa.
+- Hereditary angioedema (HAE) due to C1-INH deficiency: HAE is caused by a quantitative deficiency (type I) or qualitative deficiency (type II) of C1-INH, which inhibits spontaneous activation of C1 of the complement system and is also important for inhibition of plasma kallikrein and factor XIIa.

 - HAE with normal C1-INH (HAE type III)